Skip to content

 1. Type-balanced -- pulls from decisions, commitments, stakeholders, campaign outcomes, and facts so no single type dominates

-2. Quarter-aware -- when EOS cadence is configured, current-quarter memories get higher weight
+2. Quarter-aware -- when Business OS cadence is configured, current-quarter memories get higher weight

 3. Recency-biased -- recent memories rank higher when similarity scores are close